meryemctnky/frontend-mentor-challenges/nft-preview-card-component/README.md

-# Frontend Mentor - QR code component
+# Frontend Mentor - NFT preview card component

-This is a solution to the [QR code component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/qr-code-component-iux_sIO_H).
+This is a solution to the [NFT preview card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/nft-preview-card-component-SbdUL_w0U).

 ## Overview